Apple has announced a special press launch for today, but you can tune in and watch live even if you aren't part of the media.

 If you're wondering how you can watch the action unfold in real time, we've explained everything you need to know.

-Apple 21 March event: When does it start?
+Apple 7 September event: When does it start in my time zone?

 Check out Pocket-lint's round-up below - where we discuss everything the Cupertino-based giant might unveil.